davidpsharp/baby/docs/quick-start-guide.md

 Download the [latest release](https://github.com/davidpsharp/baby/releases) to run offline on your computer.
 You may need to install a Java Runtime if you don't already have one installed, version 8 or later is required.

 The version at [manchesterbaby.com](https://manchesterbaby.com) is exactly the same simulator, just running on a browser-based java runtime called cheerpj.
-The simulator has a few minor chnages in behaviour when running in that environment.
+The simulator has a few minor changes in behaviour when running in that environment.

 Full [source code](https://github.com/davidpsharp/baby) for the simulator is available on github and contributions are welcome.